crigney3/CharityStreamApp/README.md

 ---
 #### Second Annual Tournament (TBD, 2020)

-Our second tournament is being planned, and will have new and improved features to update the flow of gameplay and make the best viewing/playing experience.
+The second tournament is being planned, and will have new and improved features to update the flow of gameplay and make the best viewing/playing experience.

 ## The Website

 #### The Purpose

-[This website](https://minecraftstream.csh.rit.edu) was developed to add a unique twist to this tournament.
+I developed [This website](https://minecraftstream.csh.rit.edu) to add a unique twist to this tournament.
 I wanted to create something so that donations would automatically change the course of the game.
 I came up with the idea of having donations grant items to players in the tournament.
 I was able to create this through this site, and our first tournament resulted in some amazing swings caused by donations.

 #### How it works